pzadafiya/MERNBoilerplate/README.md

 # Install server and client packages + build the React applicatin
 $ npm install

-# OR you can install manually the server and client packages
+#  you have to install server and client packages
 $ (cd server && npm install)
 $ (cd client && npm install)
 ```